ajrowland/andrewrowland/content/posts/2008-04-29-consume-dotnet-web-service-using-jquery.md

 ### Nidhi
 *April 19, 2011 at 7:18 pm*

-Is it possible to retrieve the user’s identity (authentication) in the web method?
+Is it possible to retrieve the user's identity (authentication) in the web method?

-I’m also wondering if user roles can be checked in web methods.
+I'm also wondering if user roles can be checked in web methods.
 If someone has some info or links, please share

 ---